keptn/keptn.github.io/content/docs/0.7.x/quality_gates/get_started/index.md

 keywords: [0.7.x-quality_gates]
 ---

-:bulb: *A quality gate answers one question: Can I deliver my project to production today or not?*

-Learn [here](../../../concepts/quality_gates) more about the concept.
 In this section, you will get an overview of the use-case and learn how to get started setting up a quality gate for your project assuming you are [authenticated](../../operate/install/#authenticate-keptn-cli) against a Keptn installation and have a deployed application.

+:information_source: If you are not familiar with the concept of a quality gate, learn [here](../../../concepts/quality_gates) more.

+**Quality gate result**

+:bulb: *A quality gate answers one question: Does my service meet all my defined quality criteria?*

+Keptn quality gates help you answering this question by representing a quality gate results like this:

+{{< popup_image
+  link="./assets/quality_gate.png"
+  caption="Quality gate result"
+  width="50%">}}

+* First and most important, *did the service met all my defined quality criteria*?
+  * :one: The overall result is a *warning* as shown by the orange bar and with the total score between 50 (fail) and 90 (pass).
+* Which criteria did not meet its objective?
+  * :two: The response time P95 was measured with 1,048 ms. This value is higher than the pass criteria of 600 ms.
+* What does the <=10% mean?
+  * :three: This is a relative comparision for which the quality gate result of a previous evaluation is taken into account.
+In fact, the last passed comparison is taken as reference value.
+* How did this quality result perform compared to others?
+  * :four: The answer to this question can be found in the Heatmap and Chart on the top.
+  * The Heatmap highlights the currently selected quality gate result with a gray and solid border.
+The quality gate result that are taken into comparison is highlighted by the dashed border.
+  * :five: The total score of a quality gate result is depicted by the cell on the top.
+  * The individual criteria are then represented by a seperate cell in the column.

-## Definition of Keptn entities
+## Definition of project, stage and service

 You have an application that is running in an environment and composed of one or multiple services (aka. microservices).
 For example, you have an application called `easyBooking`, which can be broken down into the `booking` and `payment` service.
 The application is running in a `quality_assurance` environment (aka. stage).
-Below you will learn how to set up a quality gate for multiple stages.

 Given the `easyBooking` application, the Keptn entities of a project, stage, and service map to the example as follows: